gsmainclusivetechlab/mmapi-php-sdk/docs/README.md

 Retrieves a set of transactions for a given account.
 The offset and limit filters are used by the caller to retrieve the transactions in sets.

--   Call `viewAccountTransaction()` by passing the account identifiers and and the filters (optional) as parameters
+-   Call `viewAccountTransactions()` by passing the account identifiers and and the filters (optional) as parameters

     ```php
     use mmpsdk\Common\Common;